-- authorised referral source details, including provider number (for a referral from a discharge planner or treating medical practitioner in a hospital, the hospital's provider number must be used) - the medical condition/s the client requires community nursing services for, and clinical details of the condition/s including recent illnesses and injuries - if medication administration or assistance is required, a medication authority or signed current medication chart / list that includes medication information - a measure of the client's level of independence.
+- authorised referral source details, including provider number (for a referral from a discharge planner or treating medical practitioner in a hospital, the hospital's provider number must be used) - the medical condition/s the client requires community nursing services for, and clinical details of the condition/s including recent illnesses and injuries - a medication authority or current medication chart signed and dated by the authorised prescriber, if medication administration is required - a comprehensive medication list, if medication self-administration assistance is required - a measure of the client's level of independence.
 If the level of independence has not been included in the referral, the RN should assess this as part of the initial comprehensive assessment, using an industry recognised measure of assessing independence.
 The tool should include ADLs such as showering, grooming, dressing, bowel and bladder care, transfers and mobility.
-If assistance to eat is required, a nutritional assessment must also be conducted to determine the nutritional risk - other health / support services the client is receiving - whether an Aged Care assessment (through the Department of Health and Aged Care) has been conducted, and the outcome of any assessment.
+If assistance to eat is required, a nutritional assessment must also be conducted to determine the nutritional risk - other health / support services the client is receiving - whether an Aged Care assessment (through the Department of Health, Disability and Ageing) has been conducted, and the outcome of any assessment.